5 challenges of managing virtual teams and how to overcome them

-The way we keep in touch with friends, family, colleagues, and even health professionals is changing.
+How we keep in touch with friends, family, colleagues, and even health professionals is changing.
 Now, it’s dominated by video conferencing, virtual phone services, and digital communication tools.

 The virtual workplace is the new normal.

 With so many benefits to hiring remote workers, it’s easy to see why.
-In the last 5 years, the percentage of American remote workers has grown by 44%.

 Remote working has perks for both employees and companies.
 To name a few:

+It's not always smooth sailing, however.
 In this article, we’ll cover some of the main challenges of managing virtual teams and provide practical solutions for overcoming them.

 Communication for remote teams can be a problem, but it doesn’t need to be.